IntrovertHedgehog/notes/commands.md

 `docker system prune` clean total
 `docker image save <name> > file.tar` save image `docker image load -i file.tar` load image
+`docker run -d empower-plus/dep:latest tail -f /dev/null` spawn a container from image with no exec `docker exec -it <container> <cmd>` run cmd in container

-`gzip -dk file` -d to decompress and delete .gz find and -k to keep the origfile
+`gzip -dk file` -d to decompress and delete .gz, -k to keep

 ## packages, check out more on wiki
 `pkgfile name` to find which package contains the file with that name